typepad/python-typepad-api/doc/guide/feedsub.rst

 TypePad provides a feed subscription API that lets you subscribe to TypePad and web feed content.
 Once your application is subscribed to a feed, TypePad will discover new items in the feed automatically and push the content to you.

 The feed subscription API is only available using authenticated requests.
-Use your TypePad application's and anonymous access token to subscribe to feeds and modify subscriptions.
+Use your TypePad application's consumer token and anonymous access token to subscribe to feeds and modify subscriptions.
 For more on authentication, see :doc:`../tut/auth`.

 Feeds and filters